dfilatov/vidom-css-animation-group/README.md

 ## How to use

 This module provides two components: CSSTransitionGroup and CSSAnimationGroup.
-If you animation is based on CSS transition, you should use the first one, or if you use CSS animation then use the second.
+If you animation is based on CSS transition, you should use the first one, or if you use CSS animation then use the second one.

 ### CSSTransitionGroup